owen-eternal/tf-aws-network-mod/README.md

 `availability_zones:` Parameter of type `string`, used to specify the availability zones where resources will be provisioned.

-`tag_name:` paramete of type `string`, it combines the project name and environment to create a unique identifier for a logical grouping of resources within the same environment.
+`tag_name:` parameter of type `string`, it combines the project name and environment to create a unique identifier for a logical grouping of resources within the same environment.
 It aids in easily identifying and organizing resources associated with a specific project within a given environment.

+`application_port:` parameter of type `string`, specifies the port the application is exposed to.

 usage:
 ```hcl